quelopes/GeNNet/README.md

 localhost:3838/gennet
 ```

-3.2 - Change the functions or create news in RStudio.
+3.2 - Change the functions or create new ones in RStudio.

 ```
 localhost:8787